Monday, August 22, 2022

 'Yes it is,' put in Faye, 'I remember it too, I even saw it one evening.
 Yes, she jumps … in the play though it’s onto a big mattress.
 Or a stunt double does.'

 'That's it,' Cam took it up again.
-'They have to stage it outdoors this evening for logistic reasons, tricky in Britain, so there are all sorts of canopies over the stage, the audience is in a giant marquee, it's all on the gravelled area before the main entrance.
+'They have to stage it outdoors this evening for logistic reasons, tricky in Britain, so there are all sorts of canopies over the stage, up high, the audience is in a giant marquee, it's all on the gravelled area before the main entrance.
 It's not even within a courtyard, it's open to three roads not far away.
 They could not have made it easier for us ... nor more treacherous either.'

 'Ok, got that,' said Lee.
 'What's in it for us?
 What's our mission?'